 How to Save on Prescription Medication

-More than a third of Americans have had to go without prescription medication due to the cost.
+Struggling to afford your prescription medication?
+You're not alone.
+Three out of ten Americans have had to go without prescription medication due to the cost.

-A March 2023 study from YouGov found 37% of Americans have had to forgo filling at least one prescription due to the cost.
-It also revealed 43% of women and 44% of people with an annual family income under $50,000 are most likely to not be able to afford prescription medication.
+The Kaiser Foundation found that because of increased costs, about three in ten adults reported not taking their medicines as prescribed over the last year.
+And a March 2023 study from YouGov found that 37% of Americans have had to forgo filling at least one prescription due to the cost.
+It also revealed that 43% of women and 44% of people with an annual family income under $50,000 are most likely not to be able to afford prescription medication.

 Sign up for Kiplinger’s Free E-Newsletters